 The award, presented at Sierra Nevada College Commencement in May of each year, recognizes extraordinary graduating artist(s) with a stipend of $2,500 to offset the costs of art supplies and incidentals related to art making during the year following graduation.
 (If there are multiple award winners in a year the stipend will be split evenly among them.)
 The work produced during this post-graduate Award Year will be showcased the following May at the annual P.O.D.
 Exhibition on the college campus at Lake Tahoe.

 This award is intended to reward exceptional emerging artists with an incentive to continue to focus on art making after graduation, to provide them with a venue to exhibit their new work, and to affirm their contributions to a vibrant regional and national artistic community.

-- Participation in the annual Perspectives On Design Exhibition the following May, which opens before the application cycle and runs through Commencement Weekend.
+- Participation in the annual Perspectives On Design Exhibition the following May, which runs through Commencement Weekend.

 - Applicants must be graduating Sierra Nevada College students, from any discipline, with a special interest and talent in the visual fine arts.
 “Graduating” shall be defined as within nine (9) credits of completing their degree requirements.

 - Applicants must be held in high esteem by the faculty, staff and other students;

 - A portfolio of fifteen (15) images or seven (7) minutes of video that represents their current practice, and